mercurioregon/recipefinder/README.md

 The Recipe Finder App

 This application is designed to find potential meals based on up to 3 ingredients the user has on hand.
-The user is first greeted then presented with a Get Recipes button.
+The user is first greeted, then presented with a Get Recipes button.
 The button opens three fields where they can enter up to three ingredients.

-Using the API's Spoonacular and YouTube, up to three rsults are presented from each source.
-Spoonacular displays links to food sites and blogs with relavent recipes.
+Using the API's Spoonacular and YouTube, up to three results are presented from each source.
+Spoonacular displays links to food sites and blogs with relevant recipes.
 YouTube does the same with video options from their site.

-The app works on current version of Window and iOS.
+The app works on current versions of Windows and iOS.

 Deployed app URL: